hersche/ILA/README.md

+Prenote for interessted: This project is deprecated after it had almost no activity by myself.
+The new project of Florian (the Author) did a new project you can find here: https://github.com/SEPIA-Framework and here: https://sepia-framework.github.io/

-This is a fork of the ILA-Voice-Assistant (based Beta v3.8) from a nice developer named fabian.
+This is a fork of the ILA-Voice-Assistant (based Beta v3.8) from a nice developer named Florian.
 Because of the last update was in 2015 and the code doesn't seem to be in a version control, i like to put it on github.
 It already works well with *buntu 16.10, i am impressed.
 Train sphinx4/pocketsphinx is a dream there.

 sphinx4 seems precompiled, for updates in sphinx i will try stuff there.